mejiaj/react-components/README.md

 # React Components Library

-A reusable collection of React components with Storybook integration.
+A set of accessible, reusable React components styled with CSS custom properties.
+Explore and test them in Storybook.

 ## Table of Contents
 - [Installation](#installation)